Click here to read the project’s latest research output in Textual Practice.

 - A forthcoming monograph, The Wood Engravers’ Self Portrait: The Dalziel Family 1839-1893

 - A forthcoming illustrated fiction in collaboration with Sylph Editions.

 - A forthcoming gallery display in the Prints and Drawings Department of the British Museum (Spring 2018)

 The project is based at the University of Sussex, School of English.
 It is led by Bethan Stevens, who is the writer and researcher of the outputs, and curator of the exhibitions.
-George Mind is curatorial assistant, web designer and co-organiser of project events.
+Laura Fox Gill is a current research and editorial assistant.
+George Mind was curatorial assistant, web designer and co-organiser of project events 2016–17.

 In addition to our project partners, we would like to thank staff at the Morgan Library (Reading Room and Drawings and Prints Department) for their generous help with research material from their collection, and for the excellent catalogue records of Sandra Carpenter.
 Similarly, thanks to Patrick Murphy at the Boston Museum of Fine Art for his invaluable help in researching the Harold Hartley collection.
 Finally, the project is indebted to the generosity of many colleagues at the University of Sussex, the British Museum and elsewhere, who have advised, helped and contributed, including Amelia Wakeford, Julia Thomas, Lindsay Smith, Antony Griffiths, Isabel Seligman, Beatriz Waters, Nancy Campbell, Nicholas Royle, Peter Boxall, Michael Jonik, Hannah Field, Tom Healy and Luisa Calé.

 In association with: